butchakia/AI_case_study/README.md

 * What field is the company in?

+  The company is in the field of artificial intelligence with the goal of eventually creating a form of artifical general intelligence.
+Users can either interact with its chat bot, ChatGPT or image generator, DALL-E.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?

+Chatbots have expanded into many facets in our lives.
+In recent memory many companies have used online service bots as the front line of customer service.
+These have improved over the years with varying degrees of success.
+In our homes we have virtual assistants such as Alexa who use language models just like ChatGPT.
+They are getting better at understanding questions and quering appropriate responses.
+Image generation on the other hand has been trickier and didn't have much of a presence until recently.
+DALL-E first came onto the scene in early 2021 with its 3rd itereation currently available.
+The technology has improved drastically.
+Some images can appear realistic but no image generator is quite perfect.
+People and placing letters/numbers in images can be tough.
+Even now images that are suppose to be realistic will have tells in them that can be identified.
+Although it is only a matter of time before we won't be able to distinguish between real and generated images.

 * What are the other major companies in this field?

+When it comes to image generation a couple alternatives to OpenAI are Midjourney and Stable Diffusion.
+Midjourney requires a subscription but is liked for its ability to create detailed and high quality images.
+Stable Diffusion is free to use and was developed by multiple groups and organizations like Ludwig Maximilian University of Munich, StabilityAI, and RunwayML.
+There are plenty of competitors out there when it comes to chat bots.
+Many smaller companies have models but two major competitors are Google and Microsoft.
+Google's Bard is exceptionally fast but lower in accuracy.
+Microsft's Bing can anwswer questions as a chat bot and one of its perks that OpenAI doesn't have is that it can actively search the internet.
+There is a tradeoff for speed but you won't have to worry about asking questions on more recent matters.
+ChatGPT has a cut off date for which it is trained.

 ## Results